-We manage operational risk by: giving priority to and maintaining effective internal controls; assigning sufficient and suitable staff and specialists to every function to ensure all processes are efficient and staff are able to cover or substitute for one another thereby maintaining operational continuity; arranging for personnel to receive training to gain work-related skills and knowledge;
+We manage operational risk by: giving priority to and maintaining effective internal controls; assigning sufficient and suitable staff and specialists to every function to ensure all processes are efficient and staff are able to cover or substitute for one another thereby maintaining operational continuity; arranging for personnel to receive training to gain work-related skills and knowledge; and continuously

-and continuously improving processes to suit changing conditions.
-In addition, the Company has a Compliance Department responsible for keeping up to date on regulatory changes, for communicating to all personnel the rules and regulations issued by regulators and for monitoring strict compliance with such requirements.
+Department responsible for keeping up to date on regulatory changes, for communicating to all personnel the rules and regulations issued by regulators and for monitoring strict compliance with such requirements.
 Each department is also required to be responsible for its own operational risk management and for increasing, among their own staff, awareness of and positive attitude towards management of all risks.
 In terms of information technology, data security or external events, the Company has set its data security policy and guidelines and formulated a business continuity plan which will enable the organization to mitigate any potential impact and continue the business even in an emergency.